KissAndRunTEB/KissAndRunTEB/README.md

 <p align="left">
-  - Photo Wordpress Addon - As part of the Wordpress CMS (PHP, CMB2 library), functionality that allows you to mark a photo with additional information whether it is a drastic photo or not.
+  - Photo Wordpress Addon - As part of the Wordpress CMS (PHP + CMB2 library), functionality that allows you to mark a photo with additional information whether it is a drastic photo or not.
 </p>

 <p align="left">
-  - TeamMVVM (C#, .NET, MVVM, WPF) app allowing storing team players data to txt and xml files.
+  - TeamMVVM (C# + .NET + MVVM + WPF) app allowing storing team players data to txt and xml files.
 Presentation of MVVM use (ObservableCollections, ICommand, custom TextBox with error validation).
 </p>

 <p align="left">
-  - Tic Tac Toe Game - Console game written in Python.
+  - Tic Tac Toe Game (Python) Console game written in Python.
 </p>